 Melted Butter for greasing the cake tin

-- Preheat oven to 150°C. Line the base and sides of a 18cm springform cake tin with baking paper.
-The baking paper on the sides need to be at least 12cm in height.
+- Preheat oven to 150°C. Line the base and sides of a 18cm / 20cm round cake tin with baking paper.
+The baking paper on the sides need to be at least 10cm in height.

-- Then, to help the cake to raise evenly, you need to butter the baking paper on the sides.
+- You need to prepare the cake tin just like Soufflé dish.
+To help the cake to rise well, butter the baking paper on the sides.
 Add a small amount of Caster Sugar to coat the sides, shaking out any excess.

-- Place Cream Cheese, Cream and Milk in a large heat-proof bowl.
-Heat in the microwave for 1 minutes, mix with a whisk, heat for 1 minute again, then mix well until smooth.
+- Place Cream Cheese and Milk (OR Cream) in a large heat-proof bowl.
+Heat in the microwave for 1 minute, mix with a whisk, heat extra time until Cream Cheese is soft, then mix well until smooth.
 Cool slightly.

-- Add 2 tablespoons Caster Sugar and Lemon Juice, mix to combine, then add Egg Yolks and mix well.
-Sift in Plain Flour and Corn Starch Flour, and combine well.
+- Add 3 tablespoons Caster Sugar and Lemon Juice, mix to combine, then add Egg Yolks and mix well.
+Sift in Plain Flour and Corn Starch, and combine well.

 - Pour the mixture into the prepared cake tin and smooth the surface.
-Pour boiling water into the roasting pan.
-Bake for 60 minutes or until cooked through.
+Pour boiling water into the roasting pan about 1-2cm deep.
+Bake for 40 to 50 minutes or until cooked through.
 If the top is getting too dark, cover with a sheet of foil.

 - Turn off the oven.
-Leave cheesecake in the oven, with the door ajar, for 1 hour to cool slowly.
-I recommend to let the cake cool in the tin.
-When it is cool (room temperature), take out from tin.
-Place in the fridge to chill for better texture.
+Leave the cake in the oven, with the door ajar for 1 hour, and cool slowly.
+When it is cool (room temperature), place in the fridge to chill in the tin.